satstep/satstep6600/README.md

 - **VCC** -> to the VCC of the power supply, supported voltage between 8-40V
 - **GND** on top -> to the GND of the power supply
-- **GND** on bottom right -> to the GND of your controller board (eg a [satshakit](https://github.com/satshakit/) or an Arduino
+- **GND** on bottom right -> to the GND of your controller board (eg a [satshakit](https://github.com/satshakit/) or an Arduino)
 - **DIR** -> to the direction pin of your controller board, this defines the direction of the rotation
-- **CLK** -> to the direction CLK pin of your controller board, this is used to received the signals to makes steps
+- **CLK** -> to the CLK pin of your controller board, this is used to receive the signals to makes steps
 - **EN** -> to a pin with digital signal of your controller board, LOW means ENABLED

 To configure the driver you can use the 5 position dip switch and the trimmer.
 The trimmer will regulate the amount of current given to the motor.
-Please make sure that you will **never supply more current** than the amount in the datasheet of your stepper motor. **Rotating the trimmer towards 103 will increase the current.** the dip swith will change other settings as the following list:
+Please make sure that you will **never supply more current** than the amount in the datasheet of your stepper motor. **Rotating the trimmer towards 103 will increase the current.**

+The dip swith will change other settings as the following list:
 - **TQ on**: 100% input Vref, **TQ off**: 30% input Vref
 - **LATCH on**: thermal shutdown and over current protection, **LATCH off**: only thermal shutdown
 - **M1, M2, M3** define the stepping mode:
 	- M1 off, M2 off, M3 off -> standby
 	- M1 off, M2 off, M3 on -> 1/1
 	- M1 off, M2 on, M3 off -> 1/2A (0-71-100%)
 	- M1 off, M2 on, M3 on -> 1/2B
 	- M1 on, M2 off, M3 off -> 1/4
 	- M1 on, M2 off, M3 on -> 1/8
 	- M1 on, M2 on, M3 off -> 1/16

 Downloads
 --